How REMME’s Access Protection System is Consigning Passwords to the Past

 Right from the start, they knew what they wanted to build: a means of signing, revoking and storing SSL/TLS certificates on the blockchain.
 By using a distributed ledger, they realized, many of the most common attack vectors would immediately be cut off.
 Instead of centralized databases, which are a system breach waiting to happen, they would elect for a decentralized alternative that could encrypt and then digitally bind data before distributing it across the blockchain.

 It is evident that current security solutions aren’t working.
-The framework that REMME have been developing has already been successfully trialled on the Emercoin and Bitcoin blockchains.
+The framework that REMME has been developing has already been successfully trialed on the Emercoin and Bitcoin blockchains.
 They’re now rolling out a pilot program to interested companies, and over 60 firms have signed up.
 Interested applicants can apply here to test the product for themselves.

 Ahead of a public launch in 2018, REMME is hosting a token sale for people who wish to stake their claim in the future of distributed security.
 REM tokens will be issued to participants, to serve as the fuel which powers the REMME ecosystem, facilitating everything from transaction signing to fiat-crypto conversion.
 Tokens will also be required to operate nodes, which will verify SSL/TLS certificate storage on the blockchain.